 Is It Bad to Put Acrylic Over a Broken Nail?

 If a split acrylic nail caused your nail bed to bleed or left an open wound, you should not put an acrylic nail back on.
 It could lead to an infection and won’t let your natural nail heal properly.
+We want good, healthy nails, so don’t do anything that will get in the way of that.

 Can You Put a Fake Nail on a Broken Toenail?